 So, let’s take a look at the career outlook for these positions.
 This way, you’ll have a better understanding of what to expect while you’re looking to advance your career.

-What is the Career Outlook for Mental Health Specialists?
+What is the Career Outlook for a Behavioral Health Assistant?

 According to the Bureau of Labor Statistics, the number of mental health jobs circulating the nation in 2016 was just over 260,000.
 This number is expected to grow by over 60,000 in the next eight years, or by 2026.